brinalesser/BattenVisionML/README.md

-├── ColorTuneBGR.py             # Used to find the BGR color values for an object ├── ColorTuneHSV.py             # Used to find the HSV color values in a frame ├── DetectionMethodsTest.py     # Tests different OpenCV feature and edge detection methods ├── LineTest.py                 # Identifies the location of the gap between battens on close up frames ├── ObjectDetectTest.py         # Object detection using Cascade Classifier
+├── ColorTuneBGR.py             # Used to find the BGR color values for an object ├── ColorTuneHSV.py             # Used to find the HSV color values in a frame ├── DetectionMethodsTest.py     # Tests different OpenCV feature and edge detection methods ├── LineMergeTest.py            # An attempt to make edge lines steadier ├── LineTest.py                 # Identifies the location of the gap between battens on close up frames ├── ObjectDetectTest.py         # Object detection using Cascade Classifier
                                   - was unable to create a good enough model for the the battens to be accurately identified